Flexible Spending Account (FSA)

 All benefits-eligible employees are qualified to enroll in an FSA.

 DPS will help you start saving by contributing $27.92 per paycheck to your HSA (if you have opened one) or applying this discount to your semi-monthly HMO medical insurance deduction, reflected on each paycheck.

 Use this calculator to estimate your annual eligible expenses and determine an annual FSA election amount that’s right for you and your family.

 DPS Offers 3 FSA Plan Options

 *Allowed if you are also enrolled in or are not enrolled in an HSA

 Through a Dependent Care FSA, an employee can pay for eligible health care and dependent care expenses (such as child care) with pre-tax dollars.
-You are able to access your full annual election amount starting on the first day of your plan year.
+You are able to access your funds as they are deposited into your account each pay period.

 HSA-Compatible FSA +